gameFace22/lucif3rr.github.io/_posts/2014-06-29-cryptographic-storage.md

 - Ensure strong standard algorithms and strong keys are used,managed,usage of salt and backed up separately.

-- Ensure all keys and password are protected from unauthorized access.1
+- Ensure all keys and password are protected from unauthorized access.

 For more details :